Nitin2575/strength-intelligence/README.md

 This extension connects the project to a broader product question:

-> How can connected health data and hardware-informed signals improve recovery and training decisions?
+How can connected health data and hardware-informed signals improve recovery and training decisions?

-See [`15_Sleep_Environment`](./15_Sleep_Environment/) for the product brief, experiment ideas, system flow, and example recommendations.